WLCG-AuthZ-WG/common-jwt-profile/profile.md

    <td>The issuer (<strong><code>iss</code></strong>) of the WLCG JWT.
 It
 MUST contain a unique URL for the organization; it is to be used in verification as described in the <a href="#42-token-verification">Token Verification</a> section.
-A given issuer MUST issue tokens for only a
-<strong>single</strong> VO.
-The VO on whose behalf a token was issued MAY
-thus be identified from the <strong><code>iss</code></strong> claim alone.
+A given issuer currently MUST issue tokens for only a <strong>single</strong> VO.
+The VO on whose behalf a token was issued MAY thus be identified from the <strong><code>iss</code></strong> claim alone.

    [^4] <!-- must follow a blank line to be recognized within an HTML table! -->